Best Sublimation Printers You Can Buy in 2021

 When purchasing sublimation printers, there are quite a few things you need to take note of.
 Here, we talk about considerations when choosing the model of your choice.

 Before we start with the technicalities, ask yourself the following question.
 How much printing do I need to do?
 Where do I use this printer?
 What’s a budget I can comfortably work with?

 Once you are able to answer these questions, you may already be able to narrow down the list of your options.
 From there, we talk of technical stuff you need to consider so we can narrow your field further.

 While most sublimation printers these days can directly transfer paper designs and prints on to the shirt, there are others that need to make use of a transfer medium.
 For some, it's a cotton sheet.
 For others, it would be a paper material where you print a pattern for transfer.
 Which one would you need the most?

 Materials to be Printed

 Although some printers can work with cotton sheets, you may want to choose something that works with handling paper materials.
 They’re more convenient and are easier to work with.

 Your cartridges should be able to work well with the dye sublimation process.
-And your sublimation printer should have specialized cartridges that work on certain individual colors as well.
+And your sublimation printer should have specialized sublimation ink cartridges that work on certain individual colors as well.

 The measure is generally provided as dpi or dots per inch.
-A high-quality printer needs to have the best resolution possible.
-You have to remember that in sublimation printers, the higher the resolution is, the higher the quality of your prints.
+A good quality printer needs to have the great resolution possible.
+You have to remember that in sublimation printers, the higher the resolution sublimation printer is, the higher the quality of your prints. r

 Printing Medium Size